zrmartin71/HTB_Write_Ups/HTB_Sherlock_I-Like-To.md

 ![image](https://github.com/zrmartin71/HTB_Write_Ups/assets/54414820/18427e1e-be5d-4a5e-af3a-0f7da677b1a6)

-Some json files and 2 more folders.
+Some JSON files and 2 more folders.

 ![image](https://github.com/zrmartin71/HTB_Write_Ups/assets/54414820/eaf994ae-da11-4be6-9c21-e5a8cd44be62)

-Inside of the results folder are some KAPE files.
+Inside the results folder are some KAPE files.
 I don't know what those are so I'm going to look it up.

 ![image](https://github.com/zrmartin71/HTB_Write_Ups/assets/54414820/880974f8-9a1e-4092-b09c-0db9f77190cf)

-Ah okay... so its for an open source tool called KapeFiles.
+Ah okay... so it's for an open source tool called KapeFiles.
 I will probably use that later.

 ![image](https://github.com/zrmartin71/HTB_Write_Ups/assets/54414820/9b93fdd6-f39f-4e1a-8a26-8a90507d3b89)

-Inside the uploads folder there are 2 more folders and the moveit.sql file.
+Inside the uploads folder, there are 2 more folders and the moveit.sql file.

 ![image](https://github.com/zrmartin71/HTB_Write_Ups/assets/54414820/e647b2c7-2344-4ff4-9eb4-c5c124c7c135)

-Inside of the auto folder theres log files from Windows.
-I'm not familiar with WMI or RtBackup so I will have to search uncle google again to learn more.
+Inside the auto folder, there are log files from Windows.
+I'm not familiar with WMI or RtBackup so I will have to search Uncle Google again to learn more.

 ![google_it](https://github.com/zrmartin71/HTB_Write_Ups/assets/54414820/2b8e2931-dcd1-4c3e-acdd-1f73287d4802)